bcgov-nr/action-broker-intention-open/README.md

 # Output

-This action outputs the intention and action tokens as environment variables.
+This action outputs the intention/action tokens and intention ID as environment variables.
 The trace ids (for viewing in observability) will be output in the console.

 ### INTENTION_TOKEN